AdobeDocs/campaign-classic.en/help/interaction/using/anonymous-interactions.md

 ![](assets/identification_anonymous_visitors.png)

-## Process unidentified anonymous visitors {#processing-unidentified-anonymous-visitors}
+## Processing unidentified anonymous visitors {#processing-unidentified-anonymous-visitors}

 After analysis, if an anonymous visitor is not identified, you can store their data in a given space.
 This will allow you to suggest offers specifically aimed at this type of visitor, matching the specified typology rules.